exercism/v3/languages/python/concepts/list-methods/about.md

 ## Sort the list

-When you have an random ordered list of items, you can sort them with the help of `sort` function.
-If you have items that are alphanumerical, you don't have to provide any inputs to sort.
+When you have an unordered list of items, you can sort them with the help of `sort` function.
+If you have items that are alphanumerical, you can use `sort` without any arguments.

-ex: you have list of numbers, or you have a list of names and you want to sort them
+If you have a list of names and you want to sort them:

 ```python
 >>> names = ["Tony", "Natasha", "Thor", "Bruce"]